Harvard T.H. Chan School of Public Health: 20th century

 Harvard's T.H.
 Chan School of Public Health traces its origins to the Harvard–MIT School for Health Officers, which was founded in 1913.
 Harvard calls it "the nation's first graduate training program in public health."
 In 1922, the School for Health Officers became the Harvard School of Public Health.

 The school was part of Harvard Medical School until 1946, when it became a fully autonomous institution with its own dedicated public health and medical faculty.

 21st century

-In 2014, the Harvard School of Public Health was renamed the Harvard T.H.
-Chan School of Public Health in honor of a US$350 million donation, the largest in Harvard's history at the time, from the Morningside Foundation, run by Harvard School of Public Health alumnus Gerald Chan (Harvard SM '75, SD '79) and Ronnie Chan, both of whom were sons of Chan Tseng-hsi (T.H.
+In 2014, the Harvard School of Public Health was renamed the "Harvard T.H.
+Chan School of Public Health" in honor of a US$350 million donation, the largest in Harvard's history at the time, from the Morningside Foundation, run by Harvard School of Public Health alumnus Gerald Chan (Harvard SM '75, SD '79) and Ronnie Chan, both of whom were sons of Chan Tseng-hsi (T.H.
 Chan).

+Announced in May 2016, beginning in fall 2017, the School of Public Health, in partnership with the Graduate School of Arts and Sciences, consolidated its five Doctor of Science (Sc.D.) research doctorate programs—Epidemiology, Environmental Health, Global Health and Population, Nutrition, and Social and Behavioral Sciences—into a single Doctor of Philosophy (Ph.D.) program in Population Health Sciences.
+Students already enrolled in Doctor of Science programs were not transitioned into the new program and constituted the final cohort to receive the research doctorate, concluding the degree's 144-year history at the Harvard University.
+Both the Doctor of Science and the Doctor of Philosophy degrees at Harvard University were first awarded in 1872, the year the university established what was then known as the Graduate Department.

 In 2023 and 2024, the school partnered with the National Healthcare Security Administration to train members of the Xinjiang Production and Construction Corps (XPCC).
-The partnership led to U.S. Congressional scrutiny in May 2025, as XPCC is sanctioned for human rights abuses under the Global Magnitsky Act.
+The partnership led to United States congressional scrutiny in May 2025, as XPCC is sanctioned for human rights abuses under the Magnitsky Act.